ivanroguerre/personal-expenses-management/README.md

 - ⚡ **Fast Performance** - Optimistic updates and intelligent caching
 - 🔒 **Type-Safe** - Full TypeScript implementation with Zod validation

+## 🌐 Live Demo

+The application is deployed and accessible at: **[personal-expenses-management.vercel.app/](https://personal-expenses-management.vercel.app/)**

+Try it out to see all features in action without any setup required!

 ## About This Project

 This project (at least in its initial phase) was built with AI assistance using **Claude Opus 4.5**.
 The following prompt was used to architect and implement the core functionality: